 For the 2018 season, I have been writing and distributing the press releases and some social media content for the Legends and Heroes of Motocross Tour as they honor a different motocross legend each week.
 For the Atlanta Supercross, they have chosen Robert Neeley.
 Below is the press release for the event.

 Legends and Heroes Tour to Honor Motocross Legend Robert Neeley at the Atlanta Supercross this Weekend

 The Tour stands behind the belief that “We Don’t Leave History Behind” and has kept the founding fathers, and mothers, pure in their thoughts by honoring the men and women that shaped supercross and motocross into what it is today.
 Each honoree receives a special commemorative plaque during a special podium presentation on the stadium floor before opening ceremonies.

-The mobile museum features a walk-through display of vintage machines and memorabilia as well as a video; our guests take a trip back to back to where the sport began.
-A video timeline walks them through the 40+ years of Supercross history where they learn about the men and machines that make supercross what it is today.
-New to the tour in 2018 is the Supercross Virtual Reality Station (SXVR) where guests can experience the thrill of supercross via VR technology and feel like they are on the track.
+The mobile museum features walk-through display videos that allow our guests the opportunity to take a trip back to back to where the sport began.
+The videos show the heroes of the sport from the beginning of their careers to the races that made them famous.
+New to the tour in 2018 is the Supercross Virtual Reality mobile experience (SXVR) where fans can experience the thrill of supercross via VR technology and feel like they are on the racetrack.